devcollaborative/drupal8-devcollab-lightship/README.txt

     Steps detailed here: https://css-tricks.com/gulp-for-beginners/

     1. Initialize Node Package Manager - npm init
-       This will generate a package-lock.json file, which *should* be committed in Git.

     2. If you have Gulp installed globally (see the CSS Tricks link above for instructions), then save it locally to this project with: npm install